nhsconnect/gpconnect/pages/development/development_fhir_versioning_provider_guidance.md

 ---
-title: Provider API Versioning Guidance
+title: Provider API versioning guidance
 keywords: fhir development
 tags: [fhir,development]
 sidebar: overview_sidebar
 permalink: development_fhir_versioning_provider_guidance.html
-summary: "Details of the versioning requirements for GP Connect providers."
+summary: "Details of the versioning requirements for GP Connect providers"
 ---

 Provider systems are required to publish a Service Root URL in the Spine Directory Service in the following format: